giselew/toctoc_comments/Documentation/Configuration/Advanced/Index.rst

                                                                                             the page-ids here as a comma separated list.

-                                                                                            Used by recent comments (if mode Restrict to external prefix = “All”) and report bad comments forms.
+                                                                                            Used by recent comments (if mode Restrict to external prefix = “All�?) and report bad comments forms.